ramapriyan912001/tp/docs/UserGuide.md

 * `delete expense 10213`
 * `delete expense 33421`

-### Viewing a shared expense: `expense`
-Returns a message containing all existing expenses within the active travel group.
-Expenses are sorted from most recent to least recent.

-Format: `expense INDEX`

-* GROUP_ID argument is mandatory
-* GROUP_ID must represent the id of an existing travel group

-Examples:
-* `group` followed by `expense 1` shows all the expenses of the 1st travel group in the group list.

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+AWE data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-AddressBook data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+AWE data are saved as a JSON file `[JAR file location]/data/awe.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, AWE will discard all data and start with an empty data file at the next run.
 </div>

-### Creating a Travel Group: ```create group```
-Creates a group of people of your choice from your address book.
-Adds you as a member of the group by default.

-Format: ```create group GROUP_NAME : NAME1 : NAME2 : NAME3```
-GROUP_NAME is a mandatory field.
-At least one NAME is necessary.
-The names are required to be in the address book and should match contact names exactly.

-Examples:
-create group Bali : Jacob Tan : Max Chia : Julianne Tay create group London: Justin Lee : Raj Gopal : Keith Chia
+### Clearing all entries : `clear`

+Clears all entries from the AWE.

+Format: `clear`

+### Exiting the program : `exit`

+Exits the program.

+Format: `exit`

 ### Archiving data files `[coming in v2.0]`